POSH

 - Do not rely on memory alone

-- Do not wipe or reset the device
+- Do not wipe, reset, or factory reset the device

 Write down what happened

-Alongside screenshots, write down a short summary while details are still fresh.
+Alongside screenshots and saved details, write a short factual timeline while the details are fresh.

-A short factual summary is often more useful than trying to remember everything later.
+A short factual summary can be more useful than a long emotional explanation written later.

 If the child is involved in the evidence